Koan: Academic criticism

+According to Welter, encounter-dialogue stories depicting bizarre antics such as hitting and shouting are best understood as caricatures which tell us less about the Chan masters who are their subjects than the motives of the people who created them, as they "are little more than representations of Chan masters as their caricature makers would like them to appear."
+Poceski also observes that although Zen is often portrayed as promoting spontaneity and freedom, encounter-dialogue exegesis actually points in the opposite direction, namely towards a tradition bound by established parameters of orthodoxy.
+According to Poceski, on the whole, the encounter-dialogue genre is marked by formulaic repetition and cliché.
+He describes encounter-dialogue stories as "mass produced" and "artificially manufactured."
+He says:In the end, notwithstanding the iconoclastic ethos imputed to them, it is apparent that these textual sources are products of a conservative tradition that, in the course of its growth and transformation during the Tang-Song transition, was keen to promote a particular version of Buddhist orthodoxy and secure its place as the main representative of elite Chinese Buddhism.

 Poceski points out how, in commenting on gong'an, Chan masters' interpretive possibilities are limited by "the straightjacket of a certain type of Chan orthodoxy."
-This refers to "ideological constraints and clerical agendas" which take encounter-dialogue stories as actual depictions of the enlightened behavior of perfected beings that point to some rarefied truth, despite there being no compelling empirical evidence for this.
+This refers to "ideological constraints and clerical agendas" which take encounter-dialogue stories as actual depictions of the enlightened behavior of perfected beings pointing to some rarefied truth, despite there being no compelling empirical evidence for this.
 According to Poceski, as this is never up for questioning or scrutiny, gong'an stories amount to "received articles of faith, reinforced by a cumulative tradition and embedded in specific institutional structures."

 Poceski explains how gong'an have been put in the service of institutional agendas and have historically been tied up with nexuses of power.
 Commenting on ancient cases bolstered Chan masters as living embodiments of a mystical Chan lineage, reinforcing their status and authority.
 At the same time, the ostentatious literary form such exegesis often took served to impress literati supporters, the sociopolitical elites of Song China, who were its intended audience.
 In this way, gong'an exegesis aligned with the cultural predilections and aesthetic sensibilities of the establishment.
 Alan Cole also suggests that koan writing may be seen as a response to patterns of patronage.
 What's more, Cole states that, in China, koan writing "appears to have been a thoroughly literary affair, with little or nothing to do with meditation."